-Two experts unpack the riddle of how to get cyber insurance and explain why rates have gone up, what the insurers are looking for, and how to get the policy your SME needs.
+Two experts unpack the riddle of how to get cyber insurance for Christmas—or any time!
+They explain why rates have gone up, what the insurers are looking for, and how to get the policy your SME needs.

 Cybersecurity has been trending over the past few years.
 With the onset of COVID, the number of cyber-attacks has been on a steep rise.
 But what’s also been on the rise is the price companies are paying for their cyber insurance—that is, if they can get insurance at all.
 Our CMO Devon Gillard recently chatted with two insurance industry vets from Acera Insurance who specialize in cyber insurance, Aliya Daya and Sean Graham.
-The three discussed difficulties that organizations are having obtaining cyber insurance and, most importantly, what you can do to get past the finish line with an insurance company.
+The three discussed difficulties that organizations are having obtaining cyber insurance and, most importantly, what you can do to get past the finish line with an insurance company when all you want for Christmas is cyber insurance.

 Why has it become so difficult for companies to get cyber insurance?